 Smelling Penis returned to campus healthy, but his fellow members redistributed his big box of five hundred condoms in the spirit of brotherhood and sharing.
-He soon got zakwa again.
+Unsurprisingly, He soon got zakwa again.
 His truancy forced his captain to expel him from his fraternity for a year, if ever he returned.
 In that year, his freedom from zakwa and cheap prostitutes was complete.
 In his final year, he re-joined his brotherhood at the prompting of his erstwhile brothers and obliged.
 The zakwa made a hasty return once again with his smelly privates and bum.
-Deep reflection made him tender a letter to his captain that he no longer wanted to be a member.
+Finally, deep reflection made him tender a letter to his captain that he no longer wanted to be a member.
 He claims in the letter, “I have advised myself well.”

 Muy Magic Menu was another interesting case.
 If he gave an immersive description of any food to you and you could not find it to eat that day, you would at least develop a mild mental disturbance.